-In December 2016, Todd Gloria was sworn in as the California State Assemblymember for the 78th Assembly District making him only the second person of Filipino heritage ever elected to the California State Assembly and the Legislature’s only enrolled tribal member.
+In December 2016, Todd Gloria was sworn in as the California State Assemblymember for the 78th Assembly District making him only the second person of Filipino heritage ever elected to the California State Assembly.

 A native San Diegan, Todd’s lifelong career in public service was inspired by a lesson his parents – a hotel maid and a gardener – taught him at a young age: if you truly care about something, then you should leave it better than you found it.
 That lesson continues to motivate Todd to improve the San Diego region and the State of California every single day.

 Todd began his public service career working for the County of San Diego’s Health and Human Services Agency.
 He went on to join the office of U.S. Congresswoman Susan Davis serving as a community representative and eventually her district director.
 Having developed a passion for housing and homelessness solutions, Todd was appointed as a San Diego Housing Commissioner from 2005 to 2008.
 He also served as a member of the Mid-City Prostitution Impact Panel during this time.